CD Changer Controls

 the System Q Sound Control settings according to the type of speakers in your

-12dB/octave high-pass filter for the front and rear channels.
-You can choose the
+high-pass filter for the front and rear channels.
+You can select a cutoff

-preamp outputs when they are switched to "rear", not
+rear preamp outputs when they are switched to "rear", not "non-fading".

 Rear/Non-Fading Preamp Outputs: